briankoser/sfc-listeners-guide/episodes/0268-virtual-ethics-are-we-ai.md

 Who owns the new symphonies that AI Mozart writes?

-Simulations could hypothetically end politics: if you disagree on policy, you could simulate both and choose the policy with better results. <q class="archivist inline">"Better results" is a value judgment, so I think you'd still have a place for politics.</q>
+Simulations could hypothetically end politics: if you disagree on policy, you could simulate both and choose the policy with better results. {% arc %}"Better results" is a value judgment, so I think you'd still have a place for politics.{% endarc %}

 {% timeLink podcast_file_url, '31:24' %} Predicting what episode they'll be on by June 24, 2019

 Ben says 750, Matt says 1113

-<q class="archivist">They got to 729 in the main feed, plus 31 Patreon episodes.
+{% arc %}They got to 729 in the main feed, plus 31 Patreon episodes.
 You could even fudge the numbers to get 750 exactly: 729 Main feed, 11 Extra, 9 Sports suite, plus 1 Bible Trivia episode.
-The uncensored episodes wouldn't have happened without Patreon, so those are left off.</q>
+The uncensored episodes wouldn't have happened without Patreon, so those are left off.{% endarc %}

 Would AI have souls?